Mapping Colonial New England: Looking at the Landscape of New England

 In this lesson, students learn to interpret the built environment through text and image.
 They also study maps as a key way of shaping territory and transmitting cultural knowledge.
 This lesson explores the landscape of New England as a way of understanding the contrasting ways that the Europeans and Indians understood the land and how to use it.
 The lesson focuses on William Wood's 1634 and William Hubbard's 1677 maps to trace how the Puritans took possession of the region, built towns, and established families on the land.
 How did these New England settlers interact with the Native Americans, and how can we gain information about those relationships from primary sources such as maps?

-How did English migrants and Native Americans view the land and its use?
+How did English migrants and American Indians view the land and its use?

 How did local institutions such as towns and churches promote the success of the colony?

-Understand how the colony of Massachusetts developed and expanded
+Analyze how the colony of Massachusetts developed and expanded.

-Understand how maps can reveal the cultural assumptions of particular times and places
+Analyze maps to determine the cultural assumptions of particular times and places.